 Artificial Islands: 7 reclamation projects across 7 locations (Chinese projects)

-has backed its territorial claims over all South China Sea islands with island-building and naval patrols.
-It claims that the islands in question have belonged to China since ancient times
+China has backed its territorial claims over all South China Sea islands with island-building and naval patrols.
+It claims that the islands in question have belonged to China since ancient times.
+China doesn’t believe that external military forces should have access to the South China Sea as they believe it lies within their Economic Exclusion Zone (EEZ).
+China’s sovereignty over the region has caused significant backlash as it denies the freedom of navigation to other states or access to resources.

-claims sovereignty over Spratly Islands and Scarborough Shoal.
-It invokes its’ geographical proximity to the latter—located 100 miles off its shores—as the basis for its claim
+The Philippines claims sovereignty over Spratly Islands and Scarborough Shoal.
+It invokes its’ geographical proximity to the latter—located 100 miles off its shores—as the basis for its claim.
+President Duterte continues to fight for the Philippines “right” to extract resources from the sea whilst attempting to settle differences with China.

-claims sovereignty over all the island groups in the region and jurisdiction over adjacent waters such Spratlys, Paracel, Pratas, Macclesfield Bank, and Taiping Island
+Taiwan claims sovereignty over all the island groups in the region and jurisdiction over adjacent waters such Spratlys, Paracel, Pratas, Macclesfield Bank, and Taiping Island.
+Taiwan has faced extreme backlash from China, who continues to try to diminish Taiwan’s presence in the region.

-claims parts of the Spratly Islands (25 features) and the Paracel Islands based on historical evidence, economic development and international recognition.
+Vietnam claims parts of the Spratly Islands (25 features) and the Paracel Islands based on historical evidence, economic development and international recognition.
+Vietnam has continuously come up against China’s extensive naval power and has been vocal against the Chinese offensive.

-has long criticized China’s construction of islands and build-up of military facilities in the South China Sea, and is concerned they could be used to restrict free nautical movement—of considerable significance since an estimate $1.2 trillion of US-traded goods pass through this sea every year.
+The USA has long criticized China’s construction of islands and build-up of military facilities in the South China Sea, and is concerned they could be used to restrict free nautical movement—of considerable significance since an estimate $1.2 trillion of US-traded goods pass through this sea every year.
 Recently, the US has been pushing allies to carry out freedom of navigation operations as well.
+The U.S. believe that under the UN Convention of the Law of the Sea (UNCLOS), different claimants of the region should have access freely navigate the sea and conduct military operations within it.

 Timeline of the crisis